Copying for criticism and review

 - the criticism may be of the underlying ideas in the work, or the work itself

 - criticisms and reviews do not need to be balanced and can be humorous.

-Note: you cannot rely on this provision to use a work simply to explain or illustrate your own work.
-When you copy a work for criticism or review (or for any other purpose), you must acknowledge the creator and cite the title of the work being copied.
+Note: You cannot rely on this provision to use a work simply to explain or illustrate your own work.
+When you copy a work for criticism or review (or for any other purpose), you must acknowledge the creator and details of the work in a reference.

 See the Copyright at UWA web page for more information.